The NSW parliament will soon consider changes to abortion laws which would remove it as an offence under the Crimes Act.

 It’s Only “Technically Illegal”

-As abortion is not prosecuted through the NSW courts, it is said to be only “technically illegal”.
+As abortion is rarely prosecuted through the NSW courts, it is said to be only “technically illegal”.

 However, the fact it is classified as a serious crime is cause for concern, according to Associate Professor Leslie Cannold, who says “I don’t know what ‘technically illegal’ means… if it’s in the criminal code, it’s in the criminal code.
 Every now and then you’ll get a police officer who didn’t get the memo that this is a law we don’t enforce.”